Social anxiety disorder: Medications

-SSRIs
+SSRIs & SNRIs

 Selective serotonin reuptake inhibitors (SSRIs), a class of antidepressants, are the first choice of medication for generalized social phobia but a second-line treatment.
 Compared to older forms of medication, there is less risk of tolerability and drug dependency associated with SSRIs.
+Paroxetine and paroxetine CR, sertraline, escitalopram, venlafaxine XR and fluvoxamine CR (Luvox CR) are all approved and effective for treating social anxiety disorder.